 - In Fire Emblem Awakening, Laurent's love declaration to Lucina during their S support has whiffs of this:

-- If she's romanced by a mae Avatar, Lucina can give him one as well.
+- If she's romanced by a male Avatar, Lucina can give him one as well.

-- In The Order of the Stick, Haley, who's suffering from aphasia, can only gibber meaninglessly as Nale tries to convince Elan that Haley's fallen for Nale, gone evil and is trying to sell out the party.
+- In this The Order of the Stick strip, Haley, who's suffering from aphasia, can only gibber meaninglessly as Nale tries to convince Elan that Haley's fallen for Nale, gone evil and is trying to sell out the party.
 Haley finally breaks through her aphasia to scream, "I THOUGHT HE WAS YOU!
-I'M IN LOVE WITH YOU, AND I THOUGHT I WAS KISSING YOU!"
+I'M IN LOVE WITH YOU, AND I THOUGHT I WAS KISSING YOU!".

 Gil: Ow!
 Why are you hitting me?!
 I love her and I want to help her!

 - Tarvek gave one to Agatha, without actually going out and saying it.

 - It looks like Airman Higgs is starting one for Zeetha.
 She accepted it.